chaerim-kim/chaerim-kim.github.io/_posts/2020-02-12-machinelearning-introduction.md

 **Machine learning process**

 1. Data collection
-      - U need some data to work with, are also responsible for gathering data.
-U need variety of data.
-E.g. face classification – u need other ethnic groups too
+      - you need some data to work with, are also responsible for gathering data. you need variety of data.
+E.g. face classification – you need other ethnic groups too
       - aware of the fact that all classes should be represented

 2. Feature selection
-      - When u have bunch of raw data what are u gonna look at? – e.g. number of leg, surface, sizes etc
+      - When you have bunch of raw data what are you gonna look at? – e.g. number of leg, surface, sizes etc
-      - Deriving the distance btwn the ppl in the video – they recognize shaking hands, throwing stuff, etc depending on data, u need to be creative to see what it is that u r tryna look at
+      - Deriving the distance btwn the ppl in the video – they recognize shaking hands, throwing stuff, etc depending on data, you need to be creative to see what it is that you r tryna look at
-      - New way – deep learning\!
-U really just give the neural network the image, and that will figure what’s important
+      - New way – deep learning\! you really just give the neural network the image, and that will figure what’s important

 3. Algorithm choice